noahgibbs/pixiurge/README.md

 for an example of how to make sure SSL is set up when running your server locally.

+## Credits

+For testing and other purposes I sometimes use CC0 (Creative Commons Zero, effectively Public Domain) artwork of various kinds.
+Luis Zuno (ansimuz.com), Daniel Harris (Hyptosis, lorestrome.com) and Kenney Vleugels (kenneynl.com, pixeland.io) all have wonderful CC0 work that I use.
+With CC0 I'm not required to credit them and neither are you, but it's good karma to pay them if you make money off their work.
+It's also good karma to mention them when you use their work, as I do here.

+CC0 is wonderful because I don't have to worry about licensing, at all, full stop.
+Creative Commons licensing in general is awesome - I certainly don't mind crediting people for what they do.
+But I want to set any future Pixiurge users up for success, so I try to only use assets with the least-restrictive licenses.
+I remember DikuMUD too well, you know?

+I do *not* use any of the wonderful free GPL-licensed artwork out there because it's incompatible with the MIT license I use for my open-source coding.
+The GPL wasn't really designed for art assets like sprites or sound effects and it's not entirely clear how that should work.
+I steer clear of GPL and try to use CC0 where possible because I don't want to police all of you or encourage you in illegal directions.

 ## Development

 After checking out the repo, run `bin/setup` to install